tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 ## Cordova Compass Plugin ##

-<p>In the Cordova Compasses Plugin I created for this project I created 5 different types of compasses you can select from the menu as shown below.</p>
+<p>In the Compasses Plugin I created for this project I created 5 different types of compasses you can select from the menu as shown below.</p>

 <p><img height="450px" src="http://www.swipeclouds.com/img/plugin_compass.jpg" style="color: rgb(255, 153, 0); font-size: 29px" width="563px"></p>

 ## Final Thoughts ##

-<p>Angular 2 is very easy to learn and work with to rapidly create Angular 2 Mobile Apps.
+<p>Angular is very easy to learn and work with to rapidly create Angular Mobile Apps.
 And, best of all, you don't need any third-party frameworks like Ionic, Onsen, Nativescript, etc. JQuery Mobile does a great job for the GUI and there are plenty of JQuery plugins you can just use as is..</p>

+<p>Cordova is completely unnecessary since both our iPhone App and Android App have a bridge allowing full two-way communition from and to JavaScript to the Native language code.</>

 <p>If you would like to download the compiled Android apk file you can find that on my website at: <a href="http://www.swipeclouds.com/" target="_blank">http://www.swipeclouds.com</a></p>

 <p>&nbsp;</p>